nix-community/cache-nix-action/README.md

 When there is a cache hit, restoring `/nix/store` from a cache is faster than downloading multiple paths from binary caches (see [ci.yaml](.github/workflows/ci.yaml) and related [Actions](https://github.com/deemp/cache-nix-too/actions/workflows/ci.yaml)).

+The [Approaches](#approaches) section compares this approach with other caching approaches.

 ## Limitations

 * Restores and saves a full `/nix` directory.
 * Requires `nix-quick-install-action` (see [Approach](#approach)).
 * Store size is limited by a runner storage size ([lnk](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)).
 * Caches are isolated between branches ([link](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)).
 * When restoring, this action writes cached Nix store paths into a read-only `/nix/store` of a runner.
-Some of these paths may already be present,so this action will show `File exists` errors and a warning that it failed to restore.
+Some of these paths may already be present, so this action will show `File exists` errors and a warning that it failed to restore.
+It's OK.

-The [Approaches](#approaches) section compares this approach with other caching approaches.

 ## Configuration